prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 #### Net Revenue

-Bids through the Rubicon Project Exchange are by default 'net'.
+Bids through the Magnite Exchange are by default 'net'.
 For certain use cases it is possible for publishers to define a bid as either 'net' or 'gross'.
 In either case the Rubicon platform does not signal externally to other systems either bid state.

 For Prebid, the Rubicon Project bid adapter reports the revenue type as ‘gross’ by default before 2.35 and ‘net’ by default in 2.35 and later (as the vast majority of accounts are net and all new accounts are net).

-It’s important to note that what the Rubicon Prebid bid adapter reports is not directly related to the setting with the Rubicon Project exchange.
-If you are a publisher who has set your Rubicon exchange revenue type set to ‘gross’ and you'd like the Rubicon bid adapter to also report 'gross', you can change the 2.35+ default 'net' setting in Prebid.js with:
+It’s important to note that what the Rubicon Prebid bid adapter reports is not directly related to the setting with the Magnite exchange.
+If you are a publisher who has set your Magnite exchange revenue type set to ‘gross’ and you'd like the Rubicon bid adapter to also report 'gross', you can change the 2.35+ default 'net' setting in Prebid.js with:

 ```javascript
 pbjs.setConfig({ rubicon: {netRevenue: false} });